isadays/SystemSecurity/AnomalyDetection/readme.md

 Anomaly detection is a essential branch of data analysis with application in many fields such as finance, cybersecurity, healthcare, and etc. The task involves identifying patterns that deviate significantly from the norm, indicating fraudulent activity, or other unexpected events.
+This code is inspired on Ref 2.

 References: